gaia-dpci/GaiaXPy/docs/source/usage.rst

 Note on TOPCAT
 --------------

 `TOPCAT <http://www.star.bris.ac.uk/~mbt/topcat/>`_ can read the FITS and XML output files of the calibrator and converter.
-It is possible to plot the contents of the XML using TOPCAT.
+It is possible to plot their contents using TOPCAT.

 The functionality that allows to generate these plots is the `XYArray Layer Control <http://www.star.bristol.ac.uk/~mbt/topcat/sun253/GangLayerControl_xyarray.html>`_.

-A short tutorial on how to use this functionality will be available in the future.
+A tutorial on how to work with TOPCAT is available `here <https://gaia-dpci.github.io/GaiaXPy-website/tutorials/TOPCAT%20tutorial.html>`_.

 ----------
 Calibrator